All large public events in the New Forest, including those in aid of charity, must comply with recognised safety standards.

 If you are planning to organise a public event, review our event organiser checklist to make sure you are prepared.

-You can take advantage of the advice available from the Safety Advisory Group (SAG).
-This is a group of relevant agencies, including the council, that can help event organisers to ensure that public safety is paramount.
+The Safety Advisory Group (SAG), which includes the council, can help event organisers to ensure that public safety is paramount.

 The SAG will help with all public events, including:

-You should notify SAG at the earliest opportunity.
-You should give at least 3 months notice of your event.
+You should notify the SAG at the earliest opportunity, ideally giving them at least 3 months notice of your event.

 For further guidance, download the Event Notification Procedures document below.

 You may notify the SAG about your upcoming event using the online form below.

 Please do not submit a SAG notification until the documents related to your event are ready and available.

 The SAG members will be distributed your event details and supporting documents.